Kirankkt/Cancer_Researcher_AI/README.md

 ## History of the Cancer Chatbot

-The Cancer Chatbot project was initiated by Akshay PR and Kiran KKT in [Year](2024) with the goal of providing an AI-powered assistant to help answer common cancer-related queries based on reliable medical information.
+The Cancer Chatbot project was initiated by Akshay PR and Kiran KKT in (2024) with the goal of providing an AI-powered assistant to help answer common cancer-related queries based on reliable medical information.
 The project was born out of a desire to create a user-friendly tool for cancer research.

 ### Key Milestones:
-- **[Month Year]**: Initial concept and prototype developed.
+- **[09 2024]**: Initial concept and prototype developed.
-- **[Month Year]**: Version 1.0 released, offering basic cancer-related Q&A functionality.
-- **[Month Year]**: Integrated with external medical databases for accurate and updated information.
-- **[Month Year]**: Open-sourced the project to invite collaboration from the broader community.

-As we bring in more contributors, the project remains rooted in its mission to provide accessible and reliable information, while maintaining transparency and community-driven development.
+As we bring in more contributors, the project remains rooted in its mission to provide accessible and reliable information backed by links to the source documents.

 ## Contact
-For any inquiries or feedback, please contact Kiran or Akshay: [Akshay P R](mailto:akshaypr314159@gmail.com)[KiranKKT](mailto:akshaypr314159@gmail.com).
+For any inquiries or feedback, please contact Kiran or Akshay: [Akshay P R](mailto:akshaypr314159@gmail.com) / [KiranKKT](mailto:akshaypr314159@gmail.com).

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------